 10. Fold each short end of the pastry over slightly.
 Next, fold one long side over, tuck the pastry and continue rolling to the other side (carefully) like a burrito.
 But a fancy Thanksgiving burrito.

 11. You can brush the roll with oil or, if you're feeling fancy, whisk together a couple of tablespoons of soy milk with a teaspoon of dijon mustard to make a wash and brush onto the roll.
 Lastly, if you use puff pastry be sure to score it with a few diagonal cuts to let steam out of the wellington.

-12. Bake for 25-30 minutes or until golden brown.
+12. Bake in a preheated 400F oven for 25-30 minutes or until golden brown.
 You may want to rotate half way, depending on your oven.

 13. You can serve your Mushroom Wellington with roasted brussels sprouts, parsnips, potatoes or whatever root veg you fancy.